 Figure 7.
-Simulated time evolution of the \hat{I}x (dotted lines, 15N) and \hat{S}x (solid lines, 13C) operators during tm-SPICE (Tošner et al., 2018) CP polarization transfers in NCA (a) and NCO (b) two-spin systems (s.
-Tables S2 and S3 in the SI for spin system parameters) in a 3.2 mm MAS probe at a proton resonance frequency of 400 MHz.
-A spinning frequency of 20 kHz was assumed and nominal rf amplitudes set to 40 kHz on both channels.
-Impressive transfer efficiencies of approximately 60% are achieved in both spin pairs.
+Simulated time evolution of the $\hat{I}x$ (dotted lines; N) and $\hat{S}x$ (solid lines; C) operators during tm-SPICE (Tošner et al., 2018) CP polarization transfers in NCA (a) and NCO (b) two-spin systems (see Tables S2 and S3 for spin system parameters) in a 3.2 mm MAS probe at a proton resonance frequency of 400 MHz.
+A spinning frequency of 20 kHz was assumed, and the nominal rf amplitudes were set to 40 kHz on both channels.
+Impressive transfer efficiencies of approximately 60 % are achieved in both spin pairs.
 However, no significant differences between the four cases C1-C4 are observed.